Maykon-JDS/english/elementos-coesivos/causa/README.md

     They estimated the distance in the absence of a ruler Eles estimaram a distancia na ausência de uma régua

+    I got tired due to one specific role in job
+    Eu fiquei cansado devido a uma tarefa específica no trabalho

+    He tightened the seat belt even more due to the high speed Ele apertou o cinto de segurança ainda mais devido a alta velocidade

 ### por causa de = because of

     this puppies are similar to each other, because they are the same breed.